21 Best Fitness Apps To Try at Home

 The Cost: $14.99 per month or $79.99 per year.

 About this app: Erin Oprea is the celebrity trainer who works with Maren Morris, Kelsea Ballerini, Kacey Musgraves, and Carrie Underwood, and her energetic workouts are available to you via her Pretty Muscles app.
 Her fitness philosophy is to mix it up and, most importantly, have fun—so, you can expect workouts that use minimal equipment, modification suggestions, a Tabata timer, and exercise games.
-With your membership also comes access to hundreds of clean recipes from her bestselling cookbook, The 4×4 Diet, a macro calculator, a grocery list generator, and meal delivery integration.
+With your membership, this health and fitness app gives you access to hundreds of healthy recipes from her bestselling cookbook, The 4×4 Diet, a macro calculator, a grocery list generator, and meal delivery integration.